mrawdon/tbt-pto/_pages/board.md

 long_title: Meet Our Board
 include_in_header: false
 content_list:
-    - name: Jane Doe
+    - name: Nicole Rawdon
       role: President
-      description: Jane has been an active parent volunteer for over 6 years.
-With a background in nonprofit management, she brings strong leadership and a passion for building community at TBT.
+      description: Nicole loves that TBT helps kids of all abilities learn through play.
+The school has provided incredible opportunities for her kids and she is excited to give back via her new role on the board.
-      image:  /assets/back_to_school.png
+      image:  /assets/nicole_rawdon.png
     - name: John Smith
       role: Vice President
       description: John is a dedicated PTO member with a background in finance.
 He’s committed to supporting fundraising initiatives that directly benefit our students and teachers.